captainbrosset/on-device-demos/README.md

 * **Summarizer API demos**

   * [Email thread summarization](summarize-email-thread.html) - Summarize an email thread into a few sentences.

-    ⚠️ **This demo is in progress.
-I'm switching it from using the Prompt API to using the Summarizer API.**

 <!-- ## Requirements to run the demos